ARM-software/CMSIS-View/Documentation/Doxygen/src/mainpage.md

 Key elements of CMSIS-View are:

- - \ref er_use "Event Recorder" - an embedded software component that provides an [API (function calls)](modules.html) for event annotations in the code.
+ - \ref er_use "Event Recorder" - an embedded software component that provides API functions for event annotations in the code.
  - \ref evntlst "eventlist utility" - a command line tool for processing Event Recorder log files.
  - \ref fault "Fault" - an embedded software component with infrastructure and functions to store, record, and analyze exception fault information.

+> **Note**
+> - CMSIS-View replaces and extends functionality previously provided as part of *Keil::ARM_Compiler* pack.
+> - See [Migrating projects from CMSIS v5 to CMSIS v6](https://learn.arm.com/learning-paths/microcontrollers/project-migration-cmsis-v6) for a guidance on updating existing projects to CMSIS-View.

 ## Access to CMSIS-View {#view_access}